Medical Device FDA 510(k) Approval, Submission, and Premarket Clearance

 What is FDA 510(k)?

-The FDA 510(k) is a premarket submission made to the U.S. Food and Drug Administration (FDA) to demonstrate that a medical device is substantially equivalent (SE) to a device that is already legally marketed (“predicate device”) in terms of intended use, technological characteristics, and performance.
-The submission is named after Section 510(k) of the Food, Drug, and Cosmetic Act, which requires device manufacturers to notify the FDA of their intent to market a new medical device or a modification of an existing device.
+An FDA 510(k) is a premarket submission submitted to the U.S. Food and Drug Administration (FDA) to demonstrate that a medical device is substantially equivalent (SE) to an existing legally marketed device (predicate device).
+Substantial equivalence is assessed based on intended use, technological characteristics, and performance.
+The term “510(k)” originates from Section 510(k) of the Federal Food, Drug, and Cosmetic Act, which requires device manufacturers to notify the FDA before marketing a new medical device or making significant modifications to an existing one.

 Medical Device Classification For US FDA Registration: